Azure/azure-sdk-for-python/doc/dev/perfstress_tests.md

 - `--no-cleanup` Whether to keep newly created resources after test run.
 Default is False (resources will be deleted).
 - `--insecure` Whether to run without SSL validation.
 Default is False.
 - `-x --test-proxies` Whether to run the tests against the test proxy server.
 Specify the URL(s) for the proxy endpoint(s) (e.g. "https://localhost:5001").
 Multiple values should be semi-colon-separated.
-- `--profile` Whether to run the perftest with cProfile.
-If enabled (default is False), the output file of a single iteration will be written to the current working directory in the format `"cProfile-<TestClassName>-<TestID>-<sync|async>.pstats"`. **Note:** The profiler is not currently supported for the `EventPerfTest` baseclass.
+- `--profile` Whether to run the perftest with cProfile. **Note:** The profiler is not currently supported for the `EventPerfTest` baseclass.
+- `--profile-path` The file path to output profiling data to if profiling is enabled with `--profile`.
+If not specified, the output file of a single iteration will be written to the current working directory in the format `"cProfile-<TestClassName>-<TestID>-<sync|async>.pstats"`.

 ## Running with the test proxy
 Follow the instructions here to install and run the test proxy server: